Killing the Heightmap: Why I Switched to Noise-Driven Terrain Texturing in My Civ-Style RTS

 How I overhauled building placement in Civ RTS to use real 3D geometry instead of grid snaps for better collision and scalability.

-We removed two underperforming plugins from Gear to Glory 4.3—trading bloat for stability and maintainability with Godot’s built-in tools.
+I removed two underperforming plugins from Gear to Glory 4.3—trading bloat for stability and maintainability with Godot’s built-in tools.